tigerwill90/xsrf-middleware/README.md

 I am new to the php world and this is my first middleware, currently in developpement, for Slim 3 framework.
 This middleware is based on [PSR-7 JWT Authentication Middleware](https://github.com/tuupola/slim-jwt-auth) from
-[Tuupola](https://github.com/tuupola). **Actually, this middleware is designed to work with JWT/Branca Authentication Middleware.
+[Tuupola](https://github.com/tuupola). **Currently, this middleware is designed to work with JWT/Branca Authentication Middleware.
 It has been tested with [Slim Framework](https://www.slimframework.com/)**

 This middleware does **not** provide ways to generate Branca/JWT token.
-However you can find all you need for generate token with links bellow.
+However you can find all you needs for generate token with links bellow.

 * [Firebase/php-jwt](https://github.com/firebase/php-jwt)
 * [Tuupola/branca-php](https://github.com/tuupola/branca-php)